Max Dana - Blog

 By Max DanaShare:

-I’m not saying it, CERN is: Higgs within reach – Our understanding of the universe is about to change… Scientists may have found the so-called Goddamn particle, eventually.
-Or at least what we would expect to see from the decay of a Higgs boson, which is part of a theory first proposed by physicist Peter Higgs in the 1960s.
+I’m not the one saying it—CERN is: Higgs Within Reach: Our Understanding of the Universe Is About to Change...
+Scientists may have finally found the so-called “God Particle” (or at least what we expect to see from the decay of a Higgs boson), which is part of a theory originally proposed by physicist Peter Higgs in the 1960s.

-But scientists still don’t know which Higgs boson it could be, the results presented today are preliminary, as the data from 2012 is still under analysis.
-If you’re still wondering what is the Higgs boson (basically, Higgs boson gives the particles -quarks and electrons- their mass), John Ellis, theoretical physicist, answered the question in this video.
+However, scientists still don’t know exactly which Higgs boson it could be.
+The results presented today are preliminary, as data from 2012 is still being analyzed.
+If you’re still wondering, What exactly is the Higgs boson?
+(It’s the particle that gives mass to other particles, like quarks and electrons.)
+John Ellis, a theoretical physicist, answers the question in this video.

 From the press release: